consequently/consequently-hugo/content/news/2024/books-july-2024.md

 stripped back version with a link and a sentence for each book.

 July was [Kierkegaard](https://plato.stanford.edu/entries/kierkegaard/) month.
-I enjoyed reading through : _[Fear and Trembling](https://uk.bookshop.org/p/books/fear-and-trembling-dialectical-lyric-by-johannes-de-silentio-soren-kierkegaard/14718?ean=9780140444490)_,
-which I'd known *of* for many years, but never read through.
+I enjoyed reading through: _[Fear and Trembling](https://uk.bookshop.org/p/books/fear-and-trembling-dialectical-lyric-by-johannes-de-silentio-soren-kierkegaard/14718?ean=9780140444490)_, which I'd known *of* for many years, but never read through.
 He's a striking prose stylist, as well as a thoughtful reader of the biblical Abraham and Isaac